glorang/NUPlayer/README.md

 # NUPlayer

-This project hosts NUPlayer an, unofficial, Android TV / Google TV player for VRT.NU content based on the [Leanback library](https://github.com/android/tv-samples) by Google.
+This project hosts NUPlayer.
+An, unofficial, Android TV / Google TV player for VRT.NU content based on the [Leanback library](https://github.com/android/tv-samples) by Google.

 Without the great and awesome work of the guys who wrote the [Kodi VRT.NU plugin](https://github.com/add-ons/plugin.video.vrt.nu/) this project would never have existed.